stefanotorresi/facile-it.github.io/content/blog/eng/angular1-component-a-path-to-angular2.md

 });

 ```
-As you can see, not much has changed, but, things are simpler:
+As you can see not much has changed, but things are a little simpler:

  **bindToController** is the default and by **bindings** property the scope is always isolated; **controllerAs** is on and defaults set to **$ctrl**.